COMPONENT LIBRARY REFRESH

 Styles and components were Difficult to locate

 The most common complaint from both designers and developers was that our components were spread across not one, but four differently-named libraries divided by programming language.
 While this made sense for developers, it made component reuse impossible for our design team.
-And, if designers don’t reuse components, developers receive no indication of what components to include.
+And, if designers don’t reuse components, developers receive no indication of what reusable components to include in their work.

 It’s important to note that Understood is an organization especially dedicated to accessibility and inclusivity, as well as one that makes liberal use of lean experimentation.
 By not reusing components, we’d robbed ourselves of all the consistency, accessibility, and efficiency benefits that design systems are meant to provide in situations like ours.